tomnaylor/codeinstitute-ms3/README.md

 ## Testing

-As well as the manual testing below I have also used the W3C HTML and CSS validator tools, Chrome Dev Tools and JS HINT.
+As well as the manual testing below I have also used the Chrome Dev Tools and PEP8 validators.
 I found them very helpful to notify me of any potential problems and code that violates the standard.
 I also used the googles lighthouse to test the site load times and user experience.

 ### Automatic testers and validators

 #### PEP8 validator
 The app.py code was copied into the validator and passed without error

 #### Lighthouse
 I used lighthouse on both the desktop and mobile versions of the site.
-The original performance score was 81% - new 96% (80 for mobile).
-You can view the [desktop report](assets/readme/lighthouse-desktop-report-final.pdf) and the [mobile report](assets/readme/lighthouse-mobile-report-final.pdf) or run a local copy using Chromes dev tools.
+The desktop performance score was 100% (94% for mobile).

 ### Testing against the user Stories